Keeeeeyyyyya/SnapSearch/README.md

+![Screenshot (75)](https://github.com/user-attachments/assets/6b075653-18dd-4168-9fb7-1e66e709694e)

 # SnapSearch

-![Screenshot (75)](https://github.com/user-attachments/assets/6b075653-18dd-4168-9fb7-1e66e709694e)

 ## Overview

-The **Image Search App** is a user-friendly web application designed to help users search and explore images based on their queries.
+The **SnapSearch** app is a user-friendly web application designed to help users search and explore images based on their queries.
 Built using **HTML, CSS, and JavaScript**, this app offers a simple yet powerful interface for browsing through images related to various topics.
 Whether you're looking for inspiration, reference material, or just browsing through visually stunning content, this app provides a fast and seamless image search experience.

 ## Features